-Author: Dr Sarah Hill MBChB, Dept of Dermatology Greenlane Hospital, Auckland, New Zealand, 2005.
+Author: Dr Sarah Hill, Dermatology Registrar, Dept of Dermatology Greenlane Hospital, Auckland, New Zealand, 2005.

 Collodion baby is the name given to a baby who is born encased in a skin that resembles a yellow, tight and shiny film or dried collodion (sausage skin).
 These babies are often premature.